 Have you ever stopped and asked yourself “why do I grade?”
 It may be to communicate the understanding of the child, or even to group children for educational programs (gifted, special needs, RTI).
 However, grading is just one method of feedback.
 It is NOT essential for educating (however, checking for understanding is essential and used for diagnostic purposes) – without grading students still learn and teachers still teach.
 However, since we have to do it per our districts, let’s see if you are making some grading mistakes.

 1.)
 Giving Zeros.
 Zeros are often given for missing work.
 Grading should reflect the student’s understanding of the work.
 By giving a zero, it’s seldom an accurate representation of what the student knows or is able to do.
-Additionally by giving a zero, it takes 9 perfect scores in order to recover from that one zero!
+Additionally, by giving a zero, it takes 9 perfect scores in order to recover from that one zero!
 Can you imagine?
-That’s a lot of work to recover… and almost feels hopeless to some of our kiddos.
+That’s a lot of work to recover… And almost feels hopeless to some of our kiddos.
 Our grading scale is horribly inaccurate (0-50 for an F – an interval of 50 points, while the rest of the grades have approximately an interval of 10 points).
 It can very quickly skew the average and definitely not demonstrate the student’s level of knowledge.

 Alternative: I know, what are you to do then!?
-Well first, ask yourself if you are using that zero as a punishment?
+Well, first, ask yourself if you are using that zero as a punishment.
 If so, definitely read number two next.
 An alternative to giving a zero for missing work is to either provide the student with an I for incomplete and make a strict policy to complete it to get a grade (provide early morning time, lunch time, or after school time to complete it if necessary), or give the student a 50%.
 (I always placed a 50% in the computer but placed a note in the comments that this work is missing.)
-Until our grading system becomes a bit more accurate – such as a scale similar to colleges (A = 4, B = 3, C = 2, D = 1, F = 0), we need to come up with something different to supplement it.
+Until our grading system becomes a bit more accurate – such as a scale similar to colleges (A = 4, B = 3, C = 2, D = 1, F = 0), we need to come up with something different to supplement grading mistakes.

 2.)
 Use Grades as a Form of Punishment.
 Many teachers don’t necessarily mean to use grades as a punishment or even know they are doing it.
 But ask yourself – do you feel if you give students a low grade, maybe it will somehow get their parents on board to “kick the student in gear?”
 If you are giving a zero to teach responsibility, then really you are punishing.
 (I know, I’m going to ruffle feathers here.)
 Some teachers will even take points away for infractions.
 There are actually no studies that have shown that punishment for low grades are effective.
 In fact, students often withdraw rather than put forth greater effort.